 The Company actively seeks to protect and enforce its intellectual property rights by working with industry associations, anti-counterfeiting organizations, private investigators and law enforcement authorities, including customs authorities in the United States and internationally, and, when necessary, suing infringers of its trademarks and patents.
 Consequently, the Company is involved from time to time in litigation or other proceedings to determine the enforceability, scope and validity of these rights.
-With respect to the trademarks MOVADO®, EBEL®, CONCORD® and certain other related trademarks, the Company has received exclusion orders that prohibit the importation of counterfeit goods or goods bearing confusingly similar trademarks into the United States and other countries.
-In accordance with customs regulations, these exclusion orders, however, do not cover the importation of genuine Movado, Ebel and Concord watches because the Company is considered the manufacturer of such watches.
-All of the Company's exclusion orders are renewable.
+The Company has registered the trademarks MOVADO®, EBEL®, CONCORD® and certain other related trademarks with customs authorities in the United States and certain other countries in order to assist such authorities in their efforts to prevent the importation of counterfeit goods or goods bearing confusingly similar trademarks.
+Customs regulations do not, however, cover the unauthorized importation of genuine Movado, Ebel and Concord watches because the Company is considered the manufacturer of such watches.